Chile–Mexico relations

-Chilean-Mexican relations are the historical and current bilateral relations between the Republic of Chile and the United Mexican States.
+The nations of Chile and Mexico established diplomatic relations in 1831, however, relations were severed in 1974 in the aftermath of the 1973 Chilean coup d'état.
+Diplomatic relations were re-established in 1990 and have continued unabated since.

 Both nations are members of the Asia-Pacific Economic Cooperation, Community of Latin American and Caribbean States, Latin American Integration Association, Organization of Ibero-American States, Organization of American States, Organisation for Economic Co-operation and Development, Pacific Alliance and the United Nations.

 History

 Chile and Mexico both share a common history in that they were both hosts to advanced indigenous societies and were both colonized by Spain.
 Diplomatic relations were established in the 1820s soon after both nations obtained independence from Spain.
 In 1825 Chile opened a consulate in Mexico City and in Mazatlán in 1875.
 On 7 March 1831, both nations signed a Treaty of Friendship, Trade and Navigation.
 In 1844, Mexico opened a consulate in Valparaíso.
 In 1864, during the Second French intervention in Mexico, Chile recognized and maintained diplomatic relations with the government of President Benito Juárez.
 In the early 1900s, both nations established resident embassies in each other's capitals respectively.

 In 1914, Chile belonged to regional group called the ABC nations (which also included Argentina and Brazil).
 These three nations made up the richest and most influential nations in South America at the time.
 That year, the ABC nations intervened in a diplomatic dispute between the United States and Mexico who were on verge of war over the Tampico Affair and the subsequent occupation of Veracruz by US forces.
 The ABC nations meet with representatives of the United States and Mexico in Niagara Falls, Canada to ease the tension between the two nations and to avoid war, which afterwards did not occur.